freegroup/brainbox.shapes/shapes/circuit/digital/gate/DIN40700/XOR.md

-# OR Gate
+# XOR Gate

 ## Description
-The `OR gate` is a digital logic gate that implements logical disjunction - it behaves according to the truth table to the

-**Therefore, A `High` output results if one or both the inputs to the gate are `High`**
+`XOR gate` (sometimes EOR, or EXOR and pronounced as Exclusive OR) is a digital logic gate that gives a true (1 or HIGH) output when the number of true inputs is odd.
+An XOR gate implements an exclusive or; that is, a true output results if one, and only one, of the inputs to the gate is true.
+If both inputs are false (0/LOW) or both are true, a false output results.

 ## Logic table